Free computer Tutorials

 As any more.
 You can just click the Office button or the File tab, then

 click on Save.
-Or click on the Save icon at the top of the screen,
+Or click on the circled icon in the image below.
+This

 A shortcut for saving your work is to hold down the CTRL key on your keyboard.
 Keep it held down and then press the letter S.